 The rarer, the better

 Cars that stand apart from their peers make for richer owners.
 This is true even for seemingly insignificant differences such as having power windows on a classic car.
-Customization of cars was very possible in the 50s up to the 70s and any classic car that feature one or more unique options is a keeper.
+Customization of cars was very possible in the 50s up to the 70s and any classic car that features one or more unique options is a keeper.
 Look for unique aspects such as horsepower when browsing through Salvagebid car auctions online.

 Don’t avoid gas guzzlers

 Contrary to conventional wisdom, you must always seriously consider classic muscle cars, especially the gas guzzlers.
-Big block cars that don’t get great mileage are a rage as they are incredibly powerful This segment features options such as Mustangs, Corvettes, Camaros, Chevelles, and a host of other makes and models.
+Big block cars that don’t get great mileage are a rage as they are incredibly powerful.
+This segment features options such as Mustangs, Corvettes, Camaros, Chevelles, and a host of other makes and models.

 Color and Interior Matter